The Design of Stretch: A Compact, Lightweight Mobile Manipulator for Indoor Human Environments: Modeling Design Tradeoffs

-$m_{payload}$ is inversely proportional to the max reach, $D$, proportional to the mass of the robot, $m_r$, and proportional to the width of the mobile base, assuming the COM distance, $d_{ra}$, scales with the width of the mobile base.
-These relationships highlight key design tradeoffs, since we would like higher payloads, but also want the robot to be narrower, reach farther, and weigh less.
+The maximum payload, $m_{payload}$, is inversely proportional to the reach, $d_p$, proportional to the mass of the robot, $m_r$, and proportional to the width of the mobile base, $d_{ra}$.
+These relationships highlight key tradeoffs, since we would like higher payloads, but also want the robot to reach farther, weigh less, and be narrower.